Society of British Neurological Surgeons

 The Society of British Neurological Surgeons is a medical association for British neurosurgeons.

 History

 It was formed in 1926, with Sir Geoffrey Jefferson and Professor Norman Dott.
 Sir Charles Alfred Ballance was the first President.
 Other founders were Wilfred Trotter, Henry Souttar, Sir Hugh Cairns and Arthur Bankart.

 Structure

 It is based at the Royal College of Surgeons of England in the London Borough of Camden.

 Function

-It represents neurosurgery in the UK, and disseminates up-to-date information on the latest procedures, and organises conferences and seminars.
-It regulates the profession.
-It publishes the British Journal of Neurosurgery.
+The society promotes the study and advancement of neurosurgery through publications, and engagement with neurosurgeons and public bodies related to neurosurgery.
+They developed and maintain the National Neurosurgical Audit Programme (NNAP), which produces outcome data for all neurosurgical in patients in England.
+The organisation publishes the British Journal of Neurosurgery.